adview/AdView_SDK_Android/README.md

 You can find [integration documentation](https://github.com/adview/AdView_SDK_Android/blob/master/AdView%20Android%20SDK%20Integration%20Guide-rev%204.2.0.pdf) or email [partner@adview.com](mailto:partner@adview.com) to file an issue with our team.

 ## New features in this Version
-  - Supports uploading ad placement id for all ad formats.
+  - GDPR TCF 2.0 support.
-  - Compatibility optimization for context.
+  - Other minor fixes.

 Please view the [changelog](https://github.com/adview/AdView_SDK_Android/blob/master/CHANGELOG.md) for details.